JohnMorales/JohnMorales.github.io/source/_posts/2014-01-26-embjerjs-is-a-more-than-just-model-view-controller.markdown

 {% img center /images/em_mvc.png %}

-Note that the default controller implementation proxies 'gets' from the controller to the backing model so that it feels more MVC like.
+Note that the default controller implementation proxies 'gets' from the view to the backing model so that it feels more like the vanilla MVC.

 Once I was able to understand that, it was clear what my problem was.
 I expected once the user issued the 'save' command the model would reflect the form data (via Ember's view binding).
 But it was the Controller that received all the form data.
 I needed to set the data on the model and was able to get a simple form post!